soulhotel/yor-mc-lite/README.md

 ## Your very own Media Conversion Tool (lite)

 ###### Limitations: The *lite* tag indicates the simplicity of the tool.
 It is a one at a time operation, meant to give the user easy 1,2,3 steps to get their desired outcome.
 Due to the nature of its simplicity - options are limited to about 20.
-But the script is well structured, about 200 lines of code, it can be easily forked and modified to fully utilize the power of FFMPEG.
+But the script is well structured, about 200 lines of code, it can be easily forked and modified to fully utilize the power of FFMPEG, without the need for GUI

 ## Brief Description